-- Note: Example 6 in the Helpful Hints portion of this manual is an equivalent OPDSN program for the TS,X,Y instruction. - Note: The removable cartridge contains surfaces Ø and 1.
-The fixed surface is surface 2.
-To save the fixed surface, set the LOWER PROJECT switch to ON and enter the following OPDSN program:
+- Note: Example 6 in the Helpful Hints portion of this manual is an equivalent OPDSN program for the TS,X,Y instruction. - Note: The removable cartridge contains surfaces 0 and 1.
+The fixed surface is surface 2 on 7905 and, 2 and 3 on 7906.
+To save the fixed surface, set the LOWER PROTECT switch to ON and enter the following OPDSN program: